-Microlearning modules can be used to deliver latest information and updates easily when information is constantly updated and improved.
+Microlearning modules can be used to deliver latest information and updates easily when information is updated and improved.
 Updates can be sent out through social media, videos, or interactive content.
 So your learners get access to the latest information.

 Microlearning fits well in a blended learning strategy simply because it is the preferred way of learning today.
 Its multi-device compatibility and the flexibility and accessibility it provides allow both learners and organizations to take advantage.
-We will look at three ways to deliver microlearning to enhance your blended learning strategy.
+We will look at three ways to deploy microlearning to enhance your blended learning strategy.

 1. Mobile Devices

 Mobile devices can make learning on the go a reality.
-Employees are hardly without their mobile devices and the best part is they can access these small nuggets of learning anytime – while commuting, during the lunch break, or even at home.
+Employees are hardly without their mobile devices and the best part is, they can access these small nuggets of learning anytime – while commuting, during the lunch break, or even at home.

 Delivering micro modules on mobile devices fits well with your blended learning strategy.
-After a training session, conference or class, the mobile device can deliver answers to questions, summarize topics, and provide important points or display graphs and images related to the session.
+After a training session, conference, or a class, the mobile device can deliver answers to questions, summarize topics, and provide important points or display graphs and images related to the session.
 Mobile devices thus provide a seamless learning experience or reiterate what was taught in the classroom session.
 Mobile devices are the perfect vehicle to deliver microlearning modules for performance support because employees always have these devices with them.

 2. Mobile Apps

-In a blended learning strategy, mobile apps are the best vehicles to deliver pre and post assessments for a formal training session.
+In a blended learning strategy, mobile apps are the best vehicles to deliver pre- and post-assessments for a formal training session.
 They can be used for practice sessions and reinforcement after a formal training session.
 Developers can use existing apps such as Twitter to push microlearning without having to create a custom app.

-3. Social Media
+3. Social Media for Microlearning Deployment

-Social media has changed the manner we receive information and also how we share it.
+Social media has changed the way we receive information and also how we share it.
 Today’s employees are almost always connected to their social media accounts.
 So this is an ideal vehicle to deliver a microlearning nugget in the form of a video or a tip, and if the information is shared on the same platform, it naturally extends the reach of your microlearning.

 Social media and microlearning can be a potent combination and add a powerful impetus to your blended learning program.
 Both social media and microlearning give learners a personal learning experience because they are not part of a formal learning environment and are accessible to learners at the time of need and can be accessed on multiple devices.
-Microlearning can be made more effective with the use of social media features such as chat, comments, like, share, etc.
+Microlearning can be made more effective with the use of social media features such as chat, comments, like, and share.